cfanatic/mysql-netchat/README.md

 Open _netchat.pro_ in Qt Creater and run the build process.

 ## Architecture
-Depicted below is the software architecture which illustrates the dependency of the corresponding C++ classes to each other:
+Depicted below is the software architecture which illustrates the dependency of the C++ classes to each other:

 ![Communication model](https://raw.githubusercontent.com/cfanatic/mysql-netchat/master/res/architecture.png)